ldi-github/shirates-core/doc/markdown/advanced/using_shirates_stub.md

 }
 ```

-Or you can set `stubServerUrl` in testrun file if you like.
+Instead of using testConfig.json file, you can set `stubServerUrl` in testrun file.

 ```
 ## Stub --------------------